beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 - **Colloidal oatmeal:** Soothes irritation and dryness

 **Example:**
-A ceramide‑rich cream that feels cushiony and leaves skin soft for hours.
+A ceramide‑rich cream that feels cushiony and keeps skin soft for hours.

 ---